prodriguezsosa/EmbeddingRegression/Project_FAQ/faq.md

 ## 2. What is ConText?

-\texttt{ConText} is a regression-like hypothesis-testing framework for embeddings.
+_ConText_ is a regression-like hypothesis-testing framework for embeddings.
 We place ALC in a regression setting that allows for fast solutions to queries of the type “do authors with these covariate values use these terms in a different way than authors with different covariate values?
 If yes, how do they differ?”